There are many counseling service professionals (professional counselors, therapists) that need speech privacy in their offices (examination rooms):

 If you need advice about your office privacy, contact the author using the button below.

 We always appreciate feedback from readers.
 Please use the form below to submit your comments.
-Your email address and message are completely private, visible only to the author.
+Your email address and message are private and visible only to the author.